weareunderdesign/rnbw/README.md

     ```

 4. visit `http://localhost:8080/`
-5. create a branch locally.
+5. create a branch locally, based on the dev branch.
 7. follow the [project board](https://github.com/orgs/rnbwdev/projects/4/views/1) and take the first to-do that makes sense to you. go top-down.
     1. focus on the terms and specs for each task.
     2. make sure you fully understand it before you begin.
-8. code!
-    1. please keep the best practices and code style and follow any formatting and testing guidelines specific to this repo.
+8. code! please keep the best practices and code style and follow any formatting and testing guidelines specific to this repo.
-    2. collaborate. collaborate. collaborate. share what you do, did and will do.
 9. commit changes to your branch. (don’t rush to push the latest code to your branch. that’s a waste of time.)
 10. keep your branch always in sync with the dev branch.